ucsf-wynton/wynton-website-hpc/docs/about/join-new.md

 Please simply reply to this email, taking care not to alter the subject line.
 Also, please include the body of the previous email in your reply.

-Once your email contact address has been confirmed, (and any neccessary trainings or attestations have been completed,) Wynton Staff will make every effort to process your new account request within 5 business days.
+Once your email contact address has been confirmed, (and any necessary training or attestations have been completed,) Wynton Staff will make every effort to process your new account request within 5 business days.

 [contact us]: {{ '/about/contact.html' | relative_url }}